 It is crucial to note that the forward primer is designed so that the addition of the extra T does not disrupt the reading frame of the N-terminal fusion leading up to the coding sequence.

 Panel 4 shows the primers required to amplify the insert with the ligation independent cloning vectors.
 Of course, one of the primer sequences – the reverse primer – has to reversed to that it reads 5-3′ before it is sent off for sequencing.
 A common error is to reverse complement this sequence, which of course is wrong – it only needs to be reversed as it is already the complement.

 The good news is that you only have to design these adaptor parts of the primers once.
 As long as you always use the same ligation independent cloning site, the adaptor parts will always should be the same.
 The parts of the primer that are specific to the gene to be amplified should be designed as normal, and the adaptors simply added to the ends.
 Note also that since the start codon is vector-borne, the start codon of the gene itself should be omitted.

-If you are still confused… and you may well be, the best thing to do is try it yourself – get a pencil and a piece of paper, sketch out the process and get your head around how it works.
+If you are still confused (you may well be), the best thing to do is try it yourself – get a pencil and a piece of paper, and sketch out the process to become more comfortable with understanding how it works.

 You may also find this tool useful for helping to design LIC primers.

 You must be logged in to post a comment.

 For homework I have been asked to design 3′-end primer for PCR of a gene, to create a LIC-compatible end, assuming a certain RE cut to the vector.
 I think I’ve designed a 5′ primer successfully for another question but I’m struggling to get my head around designing a 3′ end.
 Partly because I’m thinking in reverse partly since the primer will surely be 5′ to 3′ which won’t pegged back by the T4 polymerase?
 Fundamentally I don’t get panels 4 and 5.
 Ta.